SamWheelerDev/Momentum/memory-bank/techContext.md

-# Home Chef Hero - Technical Context
+# Chefy - Technical Context

 ## Technologies Used